ComputeCanada/magic_castle/docs/README.md

 #### 3.2.1 Terraform Modules Upgrade

-Once Terraform folder has been initialized, it is possible to fetch the new version of the modules used by calling:
+Once Terraform folder has been initialized, it is possible to fetch the newest version of the modules used by calling:
 ```
 terraform init -upgrade